mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ### Common Data Structures

-Most components of the Safe Extension API use the value ExtensionType which is a unique uint16 identifier assigned to an extension in the MLS Extension Types IANA registry (see Section 17.3 of {{!RFC9420}}).
+The Safe Extension API reuses the `ExtensionType` and the "MLS Extension Types" IANA registry used for these core structs (see Section 17.3 of
+{{!RFC9420}}), even for safe extensions with no core struct changes.
+This is because many extensions modify a core struct, either primarily or to store state (related to the group or a client) associated with another aspect of an extension.

 Most Safe Extension API components also use the following data structure, which provides domain separation by `extension_type` of various `extension_data`.